C1ph3r404/Bugged/WriteUp.md

 mosquitto_pub -h <IP> -p 1883 -t 'XD2rfR9Bez/GqMpRSEobh/TvLQehMg0E/sub' -m '<base64>'
 ```

 Response (base64 or raw) arrives on the `.../pub` topic.
 Decode and enjoy the flag:
 ![flag](screenshots/flag.png)

 ---
+## TL;DR (again, cause we love that)

+Subscribe to `#`, decode base64 messages → figure the publish/sub topics → craft the correct `{CMD}` message → publish it → decode the response on the pub topic → flag.
+Simple IoT vibes, big results.

+---
 ## Notes, corrections & tips

 * MQTT default port is **1883** (unencrypted); authenticated/secure brokers may use TLS/8883.